Washington is filled with many venerable architectural institutions: the Library of Congress, the Lincoln Memorial, and the White House to name a few.

 For the next couple of weeks, parents in this area will have no problem finding enjoyable and informational activities for their kids, all while learning about our sister continent to the East.

-That’s because from now until November 14th is the fifth annual Kids Euro Festival, which takes place throughout D.C.
+That’s because from now until November 14th is the fifth annual Kids Euro Festival, which takes place throughout D.C. and it

 This last weekend, many Washingtonians lamented the final Truckeroo of the summer season, the event that, on occasional Fridays throughout the warm months, packed the Fairgrounds near Nationals Park with discerning eaters and some of the area’s finest food trucks.